rilldata/rill/docs/docs/deploy/templating.md

 Templating can be used in conjunction with variables to apply more advanced logic to your sources and models.

-Variables can be set in Rill through one of two methods:
+Variables can be set in Rill through one of the following methods:
 1. Defining the corresponding key-value pair under the top-level `vars` key in `rill.yaml`
 2. Manually passing in the variable when starting Rill (i.e. `rill start --var <var_name>=<value>`)
+3. Specifying the key-value pair for your variable in your `<RILL_PROJECT_HOME>/.env` file and/or using `rill env set` to set the variable via the CLI (and then [pushing / pulling as appropriate](../build/credentials/credentials.md#variables))

 For more information, please check our [reference documentation](/reference/project-files/rill-yaml.md#setting-variables).